 Since Hong Kong was a British colony for most of the 20th century, it did not suffer from severe censorship.
 Literature, as well as other arts, especially film, could develop much more freely in Hong Kong than in the surrounding countries.

 Today, Hong Kong literature is comprised of writings by natives and foreigners.
-Cha: An Asian Literary Journal, which was founded in 2007, is Hong Kong’s first English literary journal.
+Cha: An Asian Literary Journal, which was founded in 2007, is one of Hong Kong’s first English literary journals.
 It publishes poetry, fiction, and book reviews from and about all of Asia.

 Hong Kong Literature: Book Fairs